OzzyGoylusun/Python.-Data-Management-in-Avocado-Supply-Chain-for-the-UK/README.md

 ### Project Overview
 ---
-This data management project in **Python** is intended to conduct a supply chain analysis of **three key ingredients** required in the making of a high-quality avocado toast, namely:

-- Avocado
-- Olive Oil
-- Sourdough

 <p align="center">
   <img src="https://github.com/OzzyGoylusun/Python.Data-Management-in-Avocado-Supply-Chain/blob/main/Visuals/Avocados.jpeg"
  alt="Alfred Nobel">
 </p>

+This data management project in **Python** is intended to conduct a supply chain analysis of *three key ingredients* required in the making of **a high-quality avocado toast**, namely:

+- Avocado
+- Olive Oil
+- Sourdough

 The fundamental goal of this data management work is to communicate an in-depth understanding of the complex supply chain taking part in producing a simple and single dish.

 ### Data Sources

-Three key pairs of datasets were utilised in this project,
+Three key pairs of datasets were utilised in this project for each of the three key ingredients.
+If we take into account avocados for instance,

+- avocado.csv has detailed information about *avocados*, including various nutritional information, country of origin
--
+- relevant_avocado_categories.csv has detailed information

 ### Tools